Here are some resources that you may find of interest.

 James Tooley.
 (2013).
 The Beautiful Tree: A Personal Journey into How the World’s Poorest People are Educating Themselves.
 Cato Institute.

-If you are interested in learning more about internationalization and globalization in Pk-12 education:
+To learn more about internationalization and globalization in Pk-12 education:

 Nelly P. Stromquist & Karen Monkman (Eds.)
 (2014).
 Globalization & Education: Integration and Contestation Across Cultures.
 Rowman & Littlefield.